 Josh is an innovative Biomechanist with an interesting educational background rooted in both Kinesiology and Mechanical Engineering.
 Josh has a unique research background in human kinetics through the internationally recognized Human Performance Lab at the University of Calgary.
 Currently, Josh is working toward becoming a high school teacher focusing on Physics and Physical Education, with aspirations of being a high performance football coach.
 In addition to instructing at STEM Learning Lab, Joshua also works as a strength and conditioning coach at the Winter Sport Institute aiding in the development of elite youth athletics.
 In his spare time, Joshua is an amateur Olympic Weightlifter who enjoys building aquariums and terrariums for his tropical pets!

 Rita has an eclectic background which includes neuroscience, business, arts and education.
 Throughout Rita’s life, she received amazing opportunities to empower others, grow businesses and create opportunities for under-serviced group.
 As a result, she has received many awards and recognitions including Canadian Women Entrepreneur of the Year (Western Regional Finalist), Global Television/YWCA Woman of Vision, the Western Legacy Award for Innovation, the UCalgary WRC Distinguished Alumna Award, and one of the University of Calgary’s highest honours, the Order of the University of Calgary.
 She is a founding Director of the Quickdraw Animation Society, the Chickwagon!
-Foundation for Women, Wellspring Calgary, Legacy of Tao (US-based) and the STEAM360 Foundation.
+Foundation for Women, Wellspring Calgary, Legacy of Tao (US-based).